FelixEurasto/AtomTracker/README.md

-# A tool to build density atoms from MD simulations
+# A tool to build density maps of atoms from MD simulations